locationtech/geotrellis/docs/quickstart/README.md

 ```scala
     val tl = TileLayout(7, 4, 100, 100)
 ```
 Here, we have specified a 7x4 grid of Tiles, each of which has 100x100 cells.
-This will eventually be used to divides the earlier monolithic 700x400 Tile (`kde`) into 28 uniformly-sized subtiles.
+This will eventually be used to divide the earlier monolithic 700x400 Tile (`kde`) into 28 uniformly-sized subtiles.
 The TileLayout is then combined with the extent in a `LayoutDefinition` object:
 ```scala
     val ld = LayoutDefinition(extent,tl)
 ```

-To reimplement the previous kernel density estimation with this structure, it is necessary to realize that since each point lies at the center of a kernel, each point should be thought of as a small square extent centered at the point in question.
-The following function will generate such an extent from a point:
+In preparation for reimplementing the previous kernel density estimation with this structure, we note that each point in `pts` lies at the center of a kernel, which covers some non-zero area around the points.
+We can think of each point/kernel pair as a small square extent centered at the point in question with a side length of 9 pixels.
+Each pixel, however, covers some non-zero area of the map, which we can also think of as an extent with side lengths given in map coordinates.
+The dimensions of a pixel's extent are given by the `cellwidth` and `cellheight` members of a LayoutDefinition object.

+By incorporating all these ideas, we can create the following function to generate the extent of the kernel centered at a given point:
 ```scala
     import geotrellis.spark.tiling._